 Jason Jaacks is a filmmaker and photographer focused on social and environmental issues.
-He's crossed the border into Mexico with traditional leaders of the Tohono O'odham tribe, led a source-to-sea expedition down the Elwha River, and searched Mayan archeological sites in search of carnivorous bats.
+He's crossed the border into Mexico with traditional leaders of the Tohono O'odham tribe, led a source-to-sea expedition down the Elwha River, and searched Mayan archeological sites for carnivorous bats.
 His most recent film, Silent River, follows a young woman as she defies death threats to save one of the most polluted rivers in Mexico.
-Jason has produced video for National Geographic, PBS, Discovery Digital, among others.
+Jason has produced video for National Geographic, The New York Times, PBS, and Fusion, among others.
 Jason is a National Geographic Explorer and holds a Master of Journalism from UC Berkeley.